Adarsh01208/CraftigenStore/README.md

 * Has a profile page, which will display all information about the signed in user.

-* Also habe feature where User Can Add their product for selling can also add prize img etc
+* Also habe feature where User Can Add their product for selling nd also add price,img etc.

 ### Back-End